 Kevin Abstract Dwells On A Past Love On 'Peach'

-On the heels of his already-workmanlike output, BROCKHAMPTON leader Kevin Abstract drops "Peach," the latest track off the rapper's upcoming solo album ARIZONA baby, which has been rolling out in weekly increments since last month.
-He's also announced the release date — April 24 — and full tracklisting for ARIZONA baby, an 11-track project produced by Abstract, Jack Antonoff and BROCKHAMPTON members Romil Hemnani and Jabari Manwa.
+On the heels of his already-workmanlike output, BROCKHAMPTON leader Kevin Abstract drops "Peach," the latest track off the rapper's solo album ARIZONA baby, which has been rolling out in weekly increments since last month.
+In its entirety, ARIZONA baby is Abstract's 11-track project produced by himself, Jack Antonoff and BROCKHAMPTON members Romil Hemnani and Jabari Manwa.

 Featuring DIY pop darling Dominic Fike as well as BROCKHAMPTON members Joba and Bearface, "Peach" finds Abstract in a retrospective state, bemoaning a young, playful romance that never quite coalesced into something substantial.
 "Back when we was just friends, baby / S*** man, you was just a baby / And I turned on you like Mother Nature," Abstract rhymes, his own mental roadblocks getting in the way of his feelings.
 Now, though, with the help of his friends, he's looking for something sweeter.
 "It's all peaches and cream / If you left your love I'll be right," Joba and Bearface croon in unison.